MarraLab/MarraLab/index.md

 {% capture text %}

-Browse the projects that the MATCH labbies are passionate about.
+Browse our projects to see what the MATCH labbies are passionate about.

 {%
   include button.html